rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

-# Raspberry Pi control for the Ascent FunRock Rotating Climbing wall
+# Raspberry Pi control for the Ascent FunRock Rotating Climbing Wall
 This project makes it possible to control your [Ascent FunRock Rotating Climbing wall](https://www.youtube.com/watch?v=9913A6JC2e4) using a Raspberry Pi.

 The climbing wall is originally controlled by a windows computer via a serial interface.